patzly/grocy-android/app/src/main/assets/README.md

 ## Bugs

 - populate default shopping list -> create new list -> delete this new list -> default list is empty
-- stock: scroll down a bit, open search and close it, scrollView jumps to top

 ## Improvements